SaiLord28/HCT_Survival_Equity_System_Analysis/second_workshop/README.md

 ## Overview

-This folder contains all deliverables for workshop #2 of the Systems Analysis & Design course (2025-III).
-The assignment required a detailed analysis of a Kaggle competition, exploring its elements, relationships, sensitivity considerations and chaos theory implications.
+This repository contains the collaborative work of four team members for Workshop #2 of the Systems Analysis & Design course (2023).
+This project required a detailed analysis of a Kaggle competition, exploring its elements, relationships, sensitivity considerations, and chaos theory implications.
+As the integrator, I have compiled the contributions from all team members into this cohesive deliverable.

+## Team Contribution

+This work represents the combined effort of four contributors, each responsible for different aspects of the analysis and system design.
+This repository serves as a compilation and integration of these individual contributions into a complete project.

 ## Contents

-- **System design document** PDF document detailing identified elements, relationships, boundaries, complexity, and sensitivity, as well as reflections on chaos theory aspects.
+- **System Design Document:** PDF report detailing identified elements, relationships, boundaries, complexity, sensitivity analysis, and reflections on chaos theory aspects.
-- **latex source code** Code of the report made in overleaf latex.
+- **LaTeX Source Code:** Complete source for the report developed in Overleaf.
-- **Diagrams:** Arquitecture diagrams.
+- **Diagrams:** System architecture diagrams and flowcharts illustrating the proposed design.
-- **References:** List of cited sources and materials used in the report.
+- **References:** Bibliography of cited sources and materials used throughout the report.
-- **Step by Step:** Explanation of workshop's development process
+- **Step-by-Step Guide:** Explanation of the workshop's development process and methodology.

 ## 1. Review Workshop #1 Findings